Roger Sterling: Get me some coffee, will you?

-After a few times of Peggy being uninvited to her co-workers’ meetings, she realized that she needed to make a change.
+After a few times of Peggy being uninvited to her coworkers’ meetings, she realized that she needed to make a change.
 So, she began dressing more like a woman and started attending events that the men all went to, such as going out for cocktails.
-If you are not a part of the inner circle, then you may miss opportunities that everyone else has.
+If you’re not a part of the inner circle, then you may miss opportunities that everyone else has.
 Plus, men are fun!
 Try to build relationships with them and find a common ground.
 But you don’t have to sit on anyone’s lap like Peggy did (actually, just don’t do that).

 4. Do be a mentor to a younger, clueless girl in the office.

 Though Joan and Peggy had a bit of a rough start, they now do have a mentoring relationship despite Peggy being higher up in the company.
 Though Joan is never really nice, she has become a sympathetic ear for Peggy and tells her the truth when she needs to hear it, even if it is unpleasant.
 Joan has really helped Peggy come out of her shell and blossom in her career and as a woman.
 She even helped her start dressing better.